-Food Finders’ flagship Agency Partner Program provides the single largest source of food for a network of over 160 hunger relief agencies such as food pantries, soup kitchens, and shelters, among others.
+Food Finders’ flagship Agency Partner Program provides the single largest source of food for a network of over 160 hunger relief agencies such as food pantries, soup kitchens and shelters, among others.
 A vitally important piece of the hunger relief system, these agencies are a consistent source of free meals and groceries for hungry families within their communities, as well as providing additional services and referral mechanisms to additional public and private sources of support.

-When school lets out for the summer, the free school lunches so many children depend on suddenly become unavailable, creating an area-wide crisis among food insecure households, putting pressure on families to provide 5 to 10 additional meals per child each week, and often increasing financial obligations for additional child care.
+When school lets out for the summer, the free school lunches so many children depend on suddenly become unavailable, creating an area-wide crisis among food insecure households, putting pressure on families to provide five to 10 additional meals per child each week, and often increasing financial obligations for additional child care.

 Mobile Pantry events are sponsored by area organizations and businesses in cooperation with Food Finders.